About Kalila

 Teaching Philosophy

-My approach to dance is fundamentally healing and transformational.
+Kalila’s approach to dance is fundamentally healing and transformational.

-My primary teaching practices include somatic improvisation, modern and contemporary dance techniques, jazz and musicality, historical and cultural dance analysis, choreography and creative process, and Pilates and mindfulness practices.
-In any dance class, these modes cross-pollinate to generate an informed and rigorous practice that moves the dancers through various relationships to gravity, to musicality, to tension and to release.
-As an educator and as an artist, I am influenced both by my teachers and by my lived experiences performing in the works of various modern dance choreographers.
-These teachers and choreographers include José Limón, Mary Anthony, Martha Graham, Lester Horton, Donald McKayle, Dianne McIntyre, Paul Taylor, Gwendolyn Bye, Peter Sparling, Amy Chavasse, Robin Wilson, Jessica Fogel, Melissa Beck, Judy Rice, Leah Stein, Monica Frichtel, Merian Soto, Michelle Van Doeren, Nancy Berman Kantra, Kevin Maloney, Janet Pilla-Marini, Kun Yang-Lin, Rachel Kantra Beal, David Dorfman, Miriam Giguere, Jennifer Morley, and Megan Quinn.
+As an educator and as an artist, Kalila is influenced both by her teachers and her lived experiences performing in the works of various modern dance choreographers.
+These teachers and choreographers include Molly Shanahan, José Limón, Mary Anthony, Martha Graham, Lester Horton, Donald McKayle, Dianne McIntyre, Paul Taylor, Gwendolyn Bye, Peter Sparling, Amy Chavasse, Robin Wilson, Jessica Fogel, Melissa Beck, Judy Rice, Leah Stein, Monica Frichtel, Merian Soto, Karen Bond, Michelle Van Doeren, Nancy Berman Kantra, Kevin Maloney, Janet Pilla-Marini, Kun Yang-Lin, Rachel Kantra Beal, David Dorfman, Miriam Giguere, Jennifer Morley, and Megan Quinn.